shenzhou05/SRP-Chinese-Translation/Pages/VFXEditor/Visual-Effects-Graph.md

 The blackboard panel enables the creation and the setup of the parameter interface.
 Every parameter can be created here, setup with default values, reordered and categorized using this panel.

-Use the + button to add a category or a new entry of a specific type.
+* Use the + button to add a category or a new entry of a specific type.
+* Use the exposed checkbox to make this parameter visible to to the component
+* Delete key deletes a parameter
+* You can reorder parameters and move them to Categories by dragging them around.
+* To create a parameter operator, simply drag the parameter label to the graph to create it.

 ## Component Board Panel